mozilla/FastBlockShield/docs/DEV.md

 Runs functional tests using the Selenium driver, verifying the telemetry payload at Firefox startup and add-on installation in a clean profile, then does **optimistic testing** of the _commonest path_ though the study for a user:

-* prove the notification bar ui opens
+* prove the notification bar UI opens
 * _clicking on the left-most button presented_.
 * verifying that sent Telemetry is correct.